Skip to Main Content

 No tax-loss harvesting

-SoFi doesn’t offer tax-loss harvesting, and it’s a valuable feature across the industry, so it’s surprising that SoFi doesn’t provide it.
+SoFi doesn’t offer tax-loss harvesting, and it’s a valuable feature in the industry, so it’s surprising that SoFi doesn’t provide it.
 Tax-loss harvesting allows you to optimize your tax bill while still being invested, and it’s just a smart (and perfectly legal) way to use the tax code to your advantage.
 It’s a key disadvantage against rivals Wealthfront and Betterment, both of which do offer the tax-saving feature.

 No socially responsible investing option